haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/before/before-workspace-magento-prereqs.md

 To install the Magento Cloud CLI:

-1. Log in to your local development machine or switch to the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. Log in to your local development machine or switch to the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).

-2. Change to a directory to which the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} has write access, such as the home directory.
+2. Change to a directory to which the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %} has write access, such as the home directory.

 3. Enter the following command: